vincentnavetat/illustrations/about.md

 title: About
 permalink: /about/
 ---
+Hey!
 I'm an illustrator and designer based in London, UK.

-I love making wordless stories, conveying a playful, positive and naive atmosphere.
+I make little wordless stories, conveying a playful, naive and positive atmosphere.
 I work mainly with ink and watercolours but constantly try new mediums.

-If you have any question or enquiry, I'd love to [hear from you](mailto:vincentnavetat@gmail.com)!
+I sometimes do commissions for small businesses and individuals.
+If you have a fun project in mind, feel free to [reach me](mailto:vincentnavetat@gmail.com).